Best patio heaters – keep your garden toasty with these tried-and-tested picks

 FAQs

-Wondering which is the most efficient type of patio heater or the cheapest to run?
-Well, generally speaking, an electric patio heater will be more energy efficient than a gas patio heater.
+If you want to heat your outdoor patio effectively, you'll need to choose an efficient type of patio heater to minimise heat loss.
+Generally speaking, an electric patio heater will be more energy efficient than a gas patio heater.

-Exact efficiency varies between models because how expensive a patio heater is to run will be dependent on how much wattage the specific electric heater requires, and whether the patio heater is equipped with different heat settings that allow you to tailor the exact level of warmth you require, rather than blasting out one constant level of heat that can waste energy.
+Knowing how expensive a patio heater is to run will depend on how much wattage the specific electric heater requires, and whether the patio heater is equipped with different heat settings that allow you to tailor the exact level of warmth you require, rather than blasting out one constant level of heat that can waste energy.

 Of the different varieties of electric patio heater, an infrared patio heater will likely be the most efficient type of all.
 That's because an infrared heater warms objects – like people – rather than wasting energy heating up the air.